saturncloud/examples/examples/r-api/README.md

 To access this URL you need to either:

 1. Be logged into Saturn Cloud and use your browser to go to the URL, which only works for GET requests.
 2. (recommended) add an authorization token to your HTTP request.
 On the Saturn Cloud settings page you'll see your user token, which lets Saturn Cloud know that your request is authorized.
 Add a header to the HTTP request with the key of  `Authorization` and the value `token {USER_TOKEN}` where `{USER_TOKEN}` is your token from the settings page.
-In R you could make the request like so
+In R you could make the request like so:

 ```R
 library(httr)